JakeSteam/StackOverflowChallenge/README.md

 # Stack Overflow Challenge

+This app allows searching for users on StackOverflow, and viewing limited information about them.
+It also has relatively comprehensive UI tests.

+The architecture is very simple due to only having one piece of functionality, and requiring activities instead of fragments.
+The project could easily be converted to MVP if further functionality was to be added.

 ## Setup instructions
 1. Check out repo
 2. Build!

-## Architecture
-Architecture is very simply due to only having one piece of functionality, and requiring activities instead of fragments.
-The project could easily be converted to MVP if further functionality was to be added.

 ## Libraries used
 * **UI**: AndroidX's appcompat, recyclerview, and constraintlayout